MurilloLazzaretti/ZapMQ-Delphi-Wrapper/README.md

 ```
 ⚠️ _Warning_

-If you dont tell the tread that you finish to process the message (pProcessing := False), you never recive another one.
+If you dont tell the thread that you finish to process the message (pProcessing := False), you never recive another one.

 🔌 _RPC_